gabrielbull/react-desktop/docs/windows/button.md

 Property            | Type         | Description
 :------------------ | :-----------:| :----------
-color               | string       | Sets the color of the button. hidden              | bool         | Sets the visibility of a component. onClick             | function     | Callback function when the button is pressed. push                | bool         | Display push animation when pressing the button.
+color               | string, bool | Sets whether the button is colored (bool) or sets the color of the button (string). hidden              | bool         | Sets the visibility of a component. onClick             | function     | Callback function when the button is pressed. push                | bool         | Display push animation when pressing the button.